Left Continue shopping

 Many are vegan and all avoid parabens and phosphates, making them perfect for even the most sensitive of skins.

 We’ve also mentioned our love of multi-purpose products, but that doesn’t stop at your dishes.
-There are laundry detergents on the market that can also be used as face and body wash or as an all-purpose cleaner.
+Friendly Soap's Travel Bar is a laundry detergent that can also be used as face and body wash or as an all-purpose cleaner.
 They are made using organic plant oils and glycerin which helps to lift dirt away naturally without the need to include any harsh chemicals, leaving you to smell as good as your freshly laundered clothes.

 Even better than that, all plastic-free laundry products don’t contain any plastic in their packaging either.
 Whether it’s biodegradable or stored in a glass container, you’ll be able to fully eliminate plastic from your laundry routine.